-This is a comprehensive overview of gardens and garden design in Britain since the earliest evidence of Roman gardens to the late twentieth century.
-The characteristics of the changing design styles together with their designers will be studied and emphasis will be given to the multifarious reasons behind changes in design layouts.
+This unit provides an overview of gardens and garden design in Britain since the earliest evidence of Roman gardens to the late twentieth century.
+With a brief introduction of Egyptian, Persian and Islamic gardens to explore how they influenced gardens in Europe.
+The characteristics of the changing design styles, their designers and the multifarious reasons behind changes in design layouts are considered.
+The history of garden design is best appreciated within its wider historical context and wider reading and study is encouraged.